Shabazz Napier was spectacular in OT on Thursday night.

 Connecticut needed every bit of Napier’s points after struggling offensively for much of the second half.
 The Huskies managed just 18 second-half points on 30.4 percent shooting, though their defense kept them in the game.

-“We weren’t able to knock down shots but also we were getting stops at the other end so that’s what kept us in the game,” Connecticut sophomore forward DeAndre Daniels
+“We weren’t able to knock down shots but also we were getting stops at the other end so that’s what kept us in the game,” Connecticut sophomore forward DeAndre Daniels said.

 Daniels had one of his best all-around games scoring 17 points to go along with five rebounds.
 He knocked down three three-pointers, the biggest one coming with just over three minutes to go in regulation to cut Cincinnati’s lead to one, though his biggest contribution came on the defensive end, where he recorded a career-high four blocks.